rmit-wdt-sp2-2023/s3749114-a2/README.md

 dotnet ef database update
 ```
+Two Payees have been seeded to the database.
+You can use Payee ID "1" or "2" when scheduling a BillPay.

 I have used service classes to handle logic relating to database and models.
 These are used by the controllers.
 You can find these services in the **Services** folder.
 The background service for BillPay is in the **BackgroundServices** folder.

 ### Web API